Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 Total Housing Units - This is the total number of occupiable

-housing units in the tract as determined by the 2000 Census.
+housing units in the tract as determined by the 2010 ACS.

 1- to 4-Family Units - This is the number of housing units that

 hold less than 5 families.
-Condominiums, townhouses, and single-family homes
+Condominiums, townhouses, single-family homes, mobile

-are included in this number.
-Apartment buildings are not included in this
+homes, boats, RVs, and vans are included in this number.
+Apartment buildings are not included

-number.
-The number was determined by the 2000 Census.
+in this number.
+The number was determined by the 2010 ACS.

-all housing units in the tract as determined by the 2000 Census.
-Remember that
+housing units in the tract as determined by the 2010 ACS.
+Remember that this

-this would be the median age in 2000 so the median age now would be higher,
+would be the median age in 2010 so the median age now would be higher, unless a

 |